wpm/tf_model_session/README.md

 The model session pattern allows each to be specified at the point in the model's lifecycle when it is required.

-The sizes are the two convolutional layers are passed to the `create` method inherited from `ModelSession` that is used to create a new model.
+The sizes of the two convolutional layers are passed to the `ModelSession.create` method that is used to create a new model.
-These become part of the structure of the model and do not need to be specified again when a model is deserialized.
+These become part of the the model's structure and do not need to be specified again when the model is deserialized.
-The learning rate, on the other hand, only need to be specified during training.
+The learning rate, on the other hand, only needs to be specified at training time.
-Furthermore, we would like to be able to change its value during training, so it is a parameter of the `train` method of `MNISTModelSession` and passed into the model via a feed dictionary.
+Furthermore, we would like to be able to change its value during training, so it is a parameter of the `MNISTModelSession.train` method and passed into the model via a feed dictionary.
 Similarly, the keep probability takes on a user-specified value during training and the value 1 during testing, so it too is a parameter of the `train`